DominusKelvin/dominuskelvin.dev/src/pages/blog/platformatic-polls-api.md

 > Note for this project, we are assuming you chose No for TypeScript and we will be using JavaScript

+When asked if you want to run the migrations, select **no** as we don't want the example migrations to be ran but rather we want to customize those migrations.

 Once the setup has complete, the [Platformatic CLI](https://oss.platformatic.dev/docs/reference/cli) would have generated the files needed for your Platformatic DB project as well as installed your project's dependencies

-When asked if you want to run the mirations, select **no** as we don't want the example migrations to be ran but rather we want to customize those migrations.

 ## Setting up migrations